Skip to content

 RequestBytesMean After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The average number of request bytes for the broker.

 RootDiskUsed After the cluster enters the ACTIVE state.
-Cluster Name, Broker ID The percentage of root disk used by the broker.
+Cluster Name, Broker ID The percentage of the root disk used by the broker.

 SumOffsetLag After a consumer group consumes a topic.
 Consumer Group, Topic The aggregate offset lag across all partitions in the topic.